jlinseman/ICS4U-Sample-Code/README.md

 Hello Classes,

-I am goign to start to try to leave my sample code that I complete inside this reporitory.
+I am going to start to try to leave my sample code that I complete inside this reporitory.  during class within this repository.
-You are free to take and use to your needs.

 Regards,
 Mr. Linseman